 The story line is a fairly old fashioned one, probably more suited to the 1860s than the 2010s.
 Following a quick scuffle the main character and the narrator become instant “blood brothers,” and are tied to each other until the end.
 That may also be due to the 1973 film, of which this is not remake.

 One odd thought I had watching it: The music score is a typical Western-classics -inspired orchestral piece.
-It’s not particularly notable for being either good or bad, and it would probably fit well into an second-tier historical war drama made in the U.S. When I realized that, it made me wonder why they didn’t chose to use period music?
+It’s not particularly notable for being either good or bad, and it would probably fit well into an second-tier historical war drama made in the U.S. When I realized that, it made me wonder why they didn’t choose to use period music?
 Not that one always does.
 Frequently, historical dramas either use anachronistic period music (18th century baroque for a 15th century drama) or simply throw in the most modern piece that seems befitting.

 It also occurred to me how much the combat portrayed on the screen resembles, not the Victorian era when the story takes place, but the Pike and Shot era.
 The cannon and muskets used by the armies on screen are more modern than what graced the battlefields of the Italian Wars, but they were not using U.S. Civil War technology.
 Similarly, the weapon mix seems to favor bow and pike over gunpowder to even more of an extent than in 16th century Europe.

 Of course, that’s all going by what I saw on screen.
 The Taiping Rebellion seems to be incredibly overlooked for a war that matched or exceeded most any that came before it in size and scope.
 From my own schooling, I remember nothing about it – the focus of that era seemed to be the Opium Wars and the conflict with the European powers rather than the internal affairs.
 As to wargames, there seems to be next to nothing covering it; neither as dedicated strategic/operation treatments, or as scenarios for suitable tactical engines.